jcefmaven/jcefmaven/.github/ISSUE_TEMPLATE/report_artifact_working.md

 ---

 Please follow the format strictly and do not modify the template.
+Please *always* test with the official sample app [here](https://github.com/jcefmaven/jcefsampleapp) (you will need to clone it and modify the version of JCef that is being used).
 You can add your own text under `Additional information`.

 **Tag**
 v1.0.0+jcef-XXXXXXX+cef-...